(Installation training Videos are now available to the trade)

 If cloth is installed too loosely, or if it loosens on your table over time, the cloth can “bunch up” in front of the ball, thus greatly increasing the appearance of ball burns or white marks on the cloth.
 Simonis is meant to be installed tightly over the surface of the slate.
 This not only provides the best playing conditions, but it will ultimately increase the usable life of your cloth.
 In addition, the fact that Simonis cloth does not stretch like lesser cloths, it stays tight on the table once properly installed.

 Typically, white marks left on the surface of the cloth are referred to as ball burns.
 Simonis’ high wool content helps to reduce the appearance of these marks.
 In addition, we recommend using phenolic balls to further reduce the appearance of these marks.
 Ball burns from polyester balls are actually marks left on the cloth from degradation of the surface of the ball itself.
-Phenolic balls, such as Aramith® balls, are much harder and are much more resistant to heat than polyester balls.
+Phenolic balls, such as Aramith® balls (The ONLY billiard balls MADE IN BELGIUM), are much harder and are much more resistant to heat than polyester balls.

 As always, the cloth and the balls should be kept clean.
 Any residue that has built up on the ball or on the cloth will eventually leave marks.
 Simple maintenance will prolong the life of your cloth, the aesthetic appearance of your table, and your enjoyment of the game.